djong1/adf_filetransfer/README.md

-# Optimized ADF file transfer pipelines
+# Optimized ADF file copy pipelines
 Many times Azure Data Factory is used to transfer files (large or small) from A to B. Since most of the times these files are a crucial for system integration, reliability and recoverability are crucial.
 Many times I see peopel using "copy" activity only without some smart handling and retry.
 This can result in high costs and unreliable file transfers.

 ## Best practices